p3tecracknell/tellprox/README.md

 There are instructions online for installing telldus-core on Mac/Linux.
 For example, to install on Raspbian: http://elinux.org/R-Pi_Tellstick_core

 Windows Installation
 ====================

 Python for Windows (http://www.activestate.com)

 Click on 'Download Zip' and extract.
-Open a command prompt and type the following to install
+Open a command prompt, change to the extracted folder and type the following

 python setup.py install

-To run, type:
+Run with:

 python -m tellprox